grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 [align_queries_with_step: <boolean> | default = false]

 # (experimental) Enable certain experimental PromQL functions, which are subject
-# to being changed or removed at any time.
+# to being changed or removed at any time, on a per-tenant basis.
+Defaults to
+# empty which means all experimental functions are disabled.
+Set to 'all' to
+# enable all experimental functions.
 # CLI flag: -query-frontend.enabled-promql-experimental-functions
 [enabled_promql_experimental_functions: <string> | default = ""]